 - Fever, especially in more severe cases

 People with C-diff develop diarrhea during or shortly after starting antibiotics.
-However, 25-40% of people may not become symptomatic for as many as 10 weeks after completing antibiotic therapy.
+However, 25 to 40 percent of people may not become symptomatic for as many as 10 weeks after completing antibiotic therapy.

 A number of natural options for treating C-diff are available.
 In some cases, the use of natural therapies along with an antibiotic is the best option.
 Several human studies have shown that taking probiotic supplements is helpful for both treatment and prevention of C-diff infection and diarrhea.
 Probiotic supplements contain healthy colon bacteria, such as Lactobacillus acidophilus, Bifidobacterium bifidum, other strains of Lactobacilli, and a yeast named Saccharomyces boulardii.